The All Stars Core Program

 Summary: (To include basic study design, measures, results, and notable limitations)

-The goal of this study was to conduct an initial test on the effectiveness of All Stars Plus.
-Students either received The All Stars Core Program, All Stars Plus, or were assigned to the nontreated control group.
-Measures utilized include a student survey that was developed that included items to assess demographics, behavior, goal setting, decision making, and skills to resist peer pressure resistance.
-Results indicate both All Stars Plus and All Stars Core outperformed the control group.
+The purpose of the study was to conduct an initial test on the effectiveness of All Stars Plus.
+Participants either received The All Stars Core Program, All Stars Plus, or were assigned to the nontreated control group.
+Measures utilized include a modified version of the Goal Setting Scale and a study developed student survey that included items to assess behavior, decision making, skills to resist peer pressure resistance, and substance use behavior.
+Results indicate that both programs outperformed the control group; however, All Stars Plus was more effective in preventing drug use than The All Stars Core Program.
+All Stars Plus was found to reduce alcohol use, drunkenness, cigarette smoking, marijuana use, and inhalant use.
+The Plus program appeared to have achieved these outcomes by improving norms, increasing persistence in pursuing goals, and by increasing attention from parents.
 Limitations include nonrandomization of participants, high attrition, and lack of follow-up.

 Length of controlled postintervention follow-up: None.